Skip to main content

 2. Under Variable, select the score variable that will be used to determine the prerequisite.
 This element should be configured to reflect how the test taker performed in the selected test Part (typically a test Part that would be presented before the test Part being configured).
 The options are:

-• Score total: The total number of points achieved in the selected test Part.
+• Score total: The total number of points achieved prior to arriving at the selected test Part.

-• Score total max: Use this option if the test taker needs to achieve the selected test Part’s maximum amount of points to view the current test Part.
+• Score total max: Use this option if the test taker needs to achieve the maximum amount of points available (from completed test parts) to view the current test Part.

-• Score ratio: What percentage the test taker achieved (how many points achieved out of the maximum available) in the selected test Part.
+• Score ratio: What percentage the test taker achieved (how many points achieved out of the maximum available) from completed test parts prior to viewing the test Part being edited.

 Repeat this process if multiple paths are needed.

-In the graphic below, the test taker will not be directed to test part 2 if their score in test part 1 is greater than or equal to 3.
+In the graphic below, the test taker will not be directed to test part 2 if their accumulated total score (prior to test Part 2) is greater than or equal to 3.

 JavaScript errors detected